 Oakland, CA (current lease expires in July 2021).

 Covered California requires on-call Contractor support in order to deliver capital improvement projects.
 Contractor will facilitate Covered California’s efforts to secure new office locations.
-Under Covered California’s direction, work performed through the on-calls could include: analyze and research business/economic incentives; conduct planning and due diligence for the building/space; and provide tenant representation/project-construction management services.
+Under Covered California’s direction, work performed through the on-calls could include:; conduct planning and due diligence for the building/space; design; and provide tenant representation/project-construction management services.

 Covered California is developing an internal unit to manage real estate and construction projects for the Agency, and requires Contractor’s services to develop this unit.
 While smaller tenant improvements and construction projects will be conducted during the initial contract term, the services provided under this contract will contribute to a larger-scale construction project which must be completed by April 1, 2022.
 Covered California’s priorities during the initial contract term will revolve around the expiring call center leases in Fresno and Rancho Cordova.